April 24th 2019

 If you suffer from 'stress face', poor digestion and plain old overload, these simple tweaks and one-minute rituals from Yang Sheng expert Katie Brindle will not only improve your day but support your health and wellbeing long-term

-We’re all familiar with the term ‘self-care’ but not many people have heard of the traditional Chinese approach called Yang Sheng.
+We’re all familiar with the term ‘self-care’ but not many people have heard of Yang Sheng, the Chinese art of self-healing.
 It’s a central aspect of Chinese Medicine and means ‘to nurture life’ and is rooted in ancient Taoist (Chinese) philosophy.

 In the West, we take our good health for granted and neglect wellness and disease prevention.
 Yang Sheng is about discovering energy imbalances long before they turn into overt disease.
 It works on the approach of eliminating small health niggles and balancing the body to stay healthy.